ElvirasPath/Learning/README.md

 - Write clean, readable code with comments where necessary.
 - Create a new branch for every project and commit often.
 - Use version control (`git add`, `git commit`, `git push`) to track progress.
+- Always switch back to the main branch and pull the latest changes before starting a new project.
 - Follow standard formatting and linting rules.
 - Document each project with a short `README.md` explaining what it does.